 * What do executives need to be watching now in financial markets?

 Yossi Sheffi is an expert in systems optimization, risk analysis and supply chain management.
-He is author of a text book and four award-winning management books.
-His latest book is “The New Abnormal,” came out on October 1, 2020
+He is author of a text book and seven award-winning management books.
+His latest books are: “The New Abnormal: Reshaping Business and Supply Chain Strategy Beyond Covid-19,” (October 1, 2020) and “A Shot in the Arm: How Science, Technology and Supply Chains Converged to Vaccinate the World (October 2021).

 Under his leadership, MIT CTL has launched many educational, research, and industry/government outreach programs, including the MIT SCALE network involving six academic centers round the world.
-In 2015, CTL has launched the on-line Micromaster’s program, enrolling 350,000 students in 196 countries.
+In 2015, CTL has launched the on-line Micromaster’s program, enrolling over 480,000 students in 196 countries.

 Dr. Sheffi has been recognized in numerous ways in academic and industry forums and won dozens of awards.